awa1txn/socket.io-message-tapper/README.md

-# chat-example
+# socket.io-message-tapper

-This is the source code for a very simple chat example used for the [Getting Started](http://socket.io/get-started/chat/) guide of the Socket.IO website.
+This is the source code for a socket.io-message-tapper used for the [Getting Started](http://socket.io/get-started/chat/) guide of the Socket.IO website.